tomahg/Gulla.Episerver.AutomaticImageDescription/README.md

 # Gulla.Episerver.AutomaticImageDescription

-## Autmatic metadata for images in Episerver
+## Automatic metadata for images in Episerver
 Will use Microsoft Azure Cognitive Services, Computer Vision API in combination with Translator Text API, to generate various metadata for images.